Estimating errors

 gorder offers an additional method to assess simulation convergence by visualizing how the average order parameters evolve over time for individual molecules.

-To request convergence analysis, include the following lines in your input YAML file:
+To request convergence analysis, include the following lines in your configuration YAML file:

 This will not only estimate errors as described above but also generate an XVG file (e.g., convergence.xvg) which shows the order parameters calculated for each frame as the average of values from that frame and all preceding frames (i.e., prefix averages).